TGPSC Group 1 Syllabus and Exam Pattern (Updated)

 Establishment of Industries, Educational Institutions – Monuments of Asaf Jahi

-4. Socio-Cultural Awaking in Telangana- Andhra Sarasvath Parishat – Literary and
+period. - Socio-Cultural Awaking in Telangana- Andhra Sarasvath Parishat – Literary and

 Library Movements; Establishment of Nizam Rashtra Andhra Jana Sangham –